hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 proteins a better strategy than just searching a database with a single protein sequence that is a known member of the family of proteins?_

+We need to understand what patterns do then look for these patterns in sequences of unknown functions.
+If you find a pattern of known function, you can figure out wht a protein or nucleotide sequence can do.

 ## What is a motif?

+Patterns in protein sequences that create a structure.

 ## What is a regular expression?

+A concise and fliexble expression for matching strings of text aka pattern matching.

 ## Why should you not use a consensus sequence to search for other members?

 _A consensus sequence is created from a multiple alignment of a family of related sequences, why should you not use one to search a database for other members of the family that was used to create the consensus?_

+A consensus sequence only shows one choice at each position.
+It doesn't account for ambiguities.
+Consensus sequences are made to reduce the amount of information.
+You need to be able to accoutn for a pattern where having two or more molecules in one position are equally valid.

 ## Why would you ignore commonly found patterns?

 _Such as described in the Prosite database._

+These are repeat DNAs that don't mean anything.
+They don't provide any use for searching.

 ## What are some names of protein pattern databases?

+* Prosite
+* eMotif

 ## What is a PSSM?

+Position Specific Scoring Matrix, it's a matrix of scores used to score a protein pattern.
+The left axis are the amino acids.
+You move left to right, adding the score for each amino acid.

 ## Why does a PSSM do a better job of describing a pattern than other methods?

+It's a more flexible search and gives specific weight to each position in a pattern.

 ## What are you looking for when searching a protein pattern DB with protein seq?

+Proteins in the same family.

 ## What is more sensitive, a PSSM or a motif?

+Motifs have fewer false positives, so it's more sensitive than PSSM.

 ## Why is Blocks better than Prosite?

+Blocks of aligned sequences from highly conserved regions that have been defined by the Prosite databases.
+When you compare a sequence to an entry in the BLOCKS database, the BLOCK is converted to a PSSM.

 ## Why is a HMM better than a Profile PSSM?
 ## If two genes have the same expression pattern, what does it tell you?
 ## What does the following tell you?